Victim of Fraud? You Need To Act Quickly

-If you have identity theft insurance, your provider should be the first call you make.
-Your provider will help secure your accounts, uncover fraud, and walk you through the many steps of recovery.
+If you have identity theft insurance, your first call should be to your provider.
+They will be able to help you secure your accounts, uncover the full extent of the fraud, and walk you through the many steps of recovery.

 For example, Aura’s team of White Glove Fraud Resolution Specialists are available 24/7 to help you recover from fraud and identity theft.
 We’ll work with you to navigate government agencies, banks, and creditors and help you get your life back.

 You’re even covered by a $1,000,000 insurance policy for eligible losses due to identity theft.

 Aura’s not the only option for identity theft protection.
 You may be covered by your workplace’s insurance policy.
 Some homeowners insurance even covers stolen documents, cash, or credit cards.

 Recovering from fraud can be long and frustrating.
 If you have coverage, use it.

 4. Act quickly to assess the full damage

 Scammers hope it takes you a long time to recognize the signs of fraud.
 The longer you go without reporting the crime, the more they can steal and the harder it will be for you to recover your losses.